Language Development

 Language proficiency rather than age

-Lessons plans are specially created for students 1st Grade through High School.
+Lesson plans are thoughtfully designed for students from 1st Grade through High School.

-SpoLang creates an environment in which students literally live the language.
+SpoLang creates an environment in which learners literally live the language.

 SPOLANG’S SEVEN STAGES OF SECOND LANGUAGE ACQUISITION